Planting and trees

 Retaining walls are permitted along the perimeter of a planting bed in accordance with the regulations for planting areas in paragraph (a) of this Section.

 A "berm" is a planting area with sloped grade stabilized primarily by plant materials rather than retaining walls or other similar built structures.
-A berm shall comply with the dimensional standards for a planting bed except that the height from the adjacent grade to the top of the berm shall not exceed 60 inches.
+A berm shall comply with the dimensional standards for a planting bed except that the height of the berm shall not exceed the flood-resistant construction elevation on the zoning lot, or five feet above the lowest adjoining grade of the waterfront yard established pursuant to Section 62-332 (Rear yards and waterfront yards), whichever is higher.

 A "lawn" is an area planted with turf grass having a minimum soil depth of 2 feet, 6 inches.
 Along at least 60 percent of the perimeter, a lawn shall have a grade level within six inches of the adjacent grade providing unobstructed pedestrian access.
 Any required lawn shall have a minimum area of 500 square feet and no dimension less than 18 feet.